 I had nothing to lose, but an opportunity.

-So when I wasn’t sleeping or on the train (or sleeping on the train), I was in front of my computer writing a study guide for the LEED exam in Microsoft Word.
-4 to 8 hours a day (on top of work and travel) were dedicated to making this guide amazing, organized, and beautiful.
+So when I wasn't sleeping or on the train (or sleeping on the train), I was in front of my computer writing a study guide for the LEED exam in Microsoft Word.
+Four to eight hours a day (on top of work and travel) were dedicated to making this guide amazing, organized, and beautiful.
 I slept more on the train than I did at home, but I was excited.

 By mid-September, my guide was complete.
-I turned it into a PDF, created a cover in Photoshop and boom.
+I turned it into a PDF, created a cover in Photoshop, and boom.
 Product done.

 Now the question was how to sell it.

 Again, going back to the mastermind group, I learned about E-Junkie, a digital product delivery service which would automate the entire checkout and delivery process for me, so I set that up on a test page, ran a few transactions I purchased myself, and it seemed to be working.

 Later, I found out you can actually create coupons to test purchase your products for $0.00 with E-Junkie.
 I didn't know that and bought my own ebook at least four times, full price, to make sure it was working correctly.
 LOL!